This time, the danger wasn't a country at risk of being "swamped by Asians" but the threat of Muslims taking over.

 There is currently no Australian or international research to support the assertation that women routinely make false claims in Family Court proceedings.

-The Australian Institute of Family Studies has found the rates of family violence allegations in custody proceedings in the Family Court or the Federal Magistrates Court were similar to the reported rates of spousal violence in the general divorcing population.
+The Australian Institute of Family Studies has found the proceedings in the Family Court or the Federal Magistrates Court were similar to the reported rates of spousal violence in the general divorcing population.

 Pauline Hanson has power in the Senate